NEWEST SUBMISSIONS FROM VISITORS...

 You rode the ponies Rouge Park.

-You went to Bray's Hamburgers on 8 Mile and Grand River to buy seven burgers in
+You went to Bray's Hamburgers on Grand River and Inkster to buy seven burgers in a bag for a buck.

 You remember the mysterious chimes on the ceilings of downtown Hudson's that rang in varying patterns.